yushizhao/hackathon2019-smartContract/README.md

 ## physicalDeviceInterface

-**This is the gateway bringing physical device to blockchain smart contract platform.**
+**This is the gateway bringing physical devices to blockchain smart contract platforms.**

 Physical devices, like cars, are already highly informational.
+We only need
++  An identification held and only held by the car;
-We only need a smart contract to transfer value and instructions from information world to physical world; And a set of oracles to bridge physical world information to the information world.
++  A smart contract to transfer value and instructions from the information world to the physical world;
++  And a set of oracles to bridge physical world information to the information world.
 Then, we drive on the blockchain.

 ### PLATON_ABI(PDI::request, request);
 for user/other device sending request to the car